cortexlabs/cortex/examples/tensorflow/license-plate-reader/client/README.md

 The app also saves a `csv` file containing the dates and GPS coordinates of each identified license plate.

+The observable latency between capturing the frame and broadcasting the predictions in the browser (with all the inference stuff going on) takes about 0.5-0.7 seconds.

+To learn more about how the actual device was constructed, check out [this](https://www.robertlucian.com/2020/02/12/real-time-license-plate-identification/) article.

 ## Target Machine

 Target machine **1**: Raspberry Pi.